 Z (zinc) + I (ibuprofen) + I (ice) + T (treat)

 This is a method of preventing an emerging zit from forming by employing all possible methods to hit it from all sides.
-Keep this method in your back pocket if you sense a zit emerging the day before prom, or right as your wedding approaches--things like that.
+Keep this method in mind if you sense a zit emerging the day before prom, or right as your wedding approaches–things like that.

 I = Ice: This is the most important step.
-Put an ice cube in a Ziploc®-type bag and ice the lesion for 5 minutes at least twice a day (at least 2 hours apart).
+Put an ice cube in a Ziploc®-type bag and ice the lesion for 5 minutes at least twice a day (keep sessions at least 2 hours apart).

 This is a method you can use if you want to do everything you possibly can to prevent a zit from forming.
 It is important that you catch the pimple early, in its initial stages.
 Once a pimple is full-blown, this method may help it heal a bit faster, but there will not be much you can do at that point.